Top Things to See

 6. Franklin & South Manchester Railroad.
 Perhaps the world's most famous scale model railroad and considered to be one of the most detailed in the world.
 The F&SM railroad is a large diorama occupying a space measuring approximately 1,600 square feet located in the main show room of Fine Scale Miniatures in downtown Peabody, Massachusetts.
 Open to the public one Saturday each month - next one is August 15th.
 Fine Scale Miniatures, 49 Main Street, 2nd floor.

-7. Stop by the Farmer's Market.
-The market is open 1-6p in front of City Hall every Tuesday through early October.
-Pick up fruits, veggies, honey, wine, dried fruit, organic bread, handmade jewelry and more from local farms and vendors on the north shore.
-24 Lowell St.
+7. Stop by the Pop Up Market.
+The city's redesigned farmer's market is held every other Tuesday beginning June 12th from 3-7pm at Leather City Common.
+Pick up fruits, veggies, honey, wine, dried fruit, organic bread, handmade jewelry and more from local farms and vendors on the North Shore.
+Music, food trucks, and even a beer truck will be on hand!
+Inclusive and educational activities for all ages.
+Leather City Common on Lowell St.

 8. Visit the Community Art Center.
 ArcWorks is an inclusive art center, serving artists and viewers of all talents, skills, interests and backgrounds.
-EXHIBITS CHANGE EVERY 6-8 WEEKS.
+Exhibits change every 6-8 weeks.
+22 Foster Street.

 9. Creativity Lab.
 A community makers space located at the Peabody Institute Libary, it's mission is to provide the place, tools and learning opportunities you need to become an inspired creator of art, technology, science and fabrication.
 The Lab houses tools for: 3D fabrication (including two 3D printers), sound recording, computer programming, graphic design, woodworking, jewelry making, electronics, and sewing.
 82 Main St./Lower Level

 10. Tanner Skate Park.
 Hang with the skaters or pull off a sick trick of your own.
 The park is built west coast style; meaning that it’s basically a large concrete bowl with 6-7 feet high banked walls fitted with round metal copings.
 Because of its individuality, it is like nothing else in the area, which makes it worth visiting.
-44 Park Ave.
+Perkins Street.

 13. Walk/Bike/Run the Bonfanti Nature Trail.
 Enjoy all that the outdoors have to offer - trees, ponds, and wildlife - along the Bonfanti Nature Trail and Conservation Area.
 The trail links 300 acres of South Peabody's city-owned open space.

-14. Explore the Peabody Institute Library.
+15. Explore the Peabody Institute Library.
 Check out a book or two, rent a DVD, surf the web, take a class, or dive into historical records at the Peabody Institute Library on Main Street.
 Established in 1854, the historic library has been a staple in the community for generations.
+82 Main Street.